python/devguide/developer-workflow/c-api.rst

   we shouldn't break it *unnecessarily*.

-Moving an API from the public tier to unstable
+Moving an API from the public tier to Unstable
 ----------------------------------------------

 * Expose the API under its new name, with the ``PyUnstable_`` prefix.